-Simplifying the man-machine relations of computers: compilers.
+8. Simplifying man-machine relations: compilers

 The first generation of computer programmers worked directly with the digital code of zeros and ones that their machines could act upon.
 The invention of the compiler program made their work faster and easier.
 The first one was created in 1953 for the US Navy by Grace Hopper; a later, commercial version of it became known as COBOL.
-Numbers written as ordinary Arabic digits were converted into binary numbers, and each letter in the ordinary alphabet was converted into its binary expression.
-Most important, Grace's compiler included a new short vocabulary, easily learned by a programmer, in which signs, letters, or single words stood for all common instructions.
+Compilers convert numbers written as ordinary Arabic digits into binary numbers, and each letter in the ordinary alphabet converts into its binary expression.
+Most important, Hopper's compiler included a new short vocabulary, easily learned by a programmer, in which signs, letters, or single words stood for all common instructions.
 A special code was designated to signal when data, not instructions, is written.
 The items in this vocabulary for programmers were also converted by the compiler to the binary code understandable by the computer.
 Ms Hopper's various contributions to the Navy became much appreciated and she was promoted to Rear Admiral.